Chick-fil-A: No longer seeking lease at San Antonio airport

 In May last year, Texas Attorney General Ken Paxton asked U.S. Department of Transportation Secretary Elaine Chao to look into whether the city had broken federal law or transportation department regulations.
 He said the fast-food chain’s exclusion from the airport amounted to discrimination “due to the expression of the owner’s religious beliefs.”
 The complaint prompted an FAA investigation that ended July 24 with an informal resolution for San Antonio to allow Chick-fil-A to seek a lease in the city-owned airport.

 Some Texas leaders broadly supported the company.
-Gov. Greg Abbott signed a bill in 2019 in defense of Chick-fil-A and religious freedom.
-And on Monday, Paxton heralded the agreement between San Antonio and Chick-fil-A.
+Republican Gov. Greg Abbott signed a bill in 2019 in defense of Chick-fil-A and religious freedom.
+And on Monday, Paxton, also a Republican, heralded the agreement between San Antonio and Chick-fil-A.

 “This is a win for religious liberty in Texas and I strongly commend the FAA and the City of San Antonio for reaching this resolution,” Paxton said in a statement.
 “To exclude a respected vendor based on religious beliefs is the opposite of tolerance and is inconsistent with the Constitution, Texas law, and Texas values.”